What to Expect

 If you prefer to drive with friends or want flexibility in timing, grab yourself a parking pass!
 Parking is limited, so all parking passes must be purchased prior to camp.
 If you do not purchase your parking pass and show up to camp without one, we cannot guarantee parking will be available or you will have to pay an additional fee for last minute parking.
 Please do not drive to camp without purchasing a parking pass for your car.

-Need a ride or have a few empty seats in your car?
-We’ll send out a ride-sharing document prior to camp to help campers share the journey.
-Plus, you’ll help contribute to an environmentally friendly experience by limiting the number of cars on the road and lessening our carbon-footprint.
+You’ll help contribute to an environmentally friendly experience by limiting the number of cars on the road and lessening our carbon-footprint.
+Post on Facebook if you are looking for a ride.

 Please fill out the following form to help us determine your eligibility for a camp scholarship.